 However, he consulted with an Islamic scholar on an intriguing question: can the dead, who exist in the world of barzakh, between this life and the next, assist the living?
 The scholar replied in the affirmative.
 To receive help from people in their graves was acceptable by logic and law, he said.
 Death was only a change of condition, not the door to non-existence.
-Those close to God are promised dominion till the very end of the world and could intervene on behalf of supplicants even after death.10 ruler, and its current administration by the Pakistan government.
-Latif's blue-tiled tomb adorns many government brochures and social media posts, visually representing the saint and Sindh.
-Any changes to the edifice of shrines might provoke indignation.
-But the influence and power of Latif's tomb, and of other such places, comes not from the structure above the ground, but from the body enclosed within.
-Pilgrims attest to this when they take dust from saintly graves to consume for spiritual, moral, or medicinal purposes; when they kiss the grave; or rub their hand, forehead, and cheek upon it.
-The saintly body, and the earth that encloses it, has the power to affect the living.
-This power works not through the visual alone, but moves in the tactile, gustatory, olfactory, and auditory, too.
+Those close to God are promised dominion till the very end of the world and could intervene on behalf of supplicants even after death.10

 The disciplines of history and art history, and the global project of heritage preservation, encourage us to think of shrines as material monuments, architectural projects with their own political and cultural contexts.
-A historian of Shah Latif might be able to tell you about the construction of his shrine by a Kalhora ruler, its expansion by a subsequent Talpur
+A historian of Shah Latif might be able to tell you about the construction of his shrine by a Kalhora ruler, its expansion by a subsequent Talpur ruler, and its current administration by the Pakistan government.
+Latif's blue-tiled tomb adorns many government brochures and social media posts, visually representing the saint and